Robert Herjavec Compares Wife Kym Johnson To Wonder Woman In Sweet New Interview

 Shortly after Kym posted the photo to her account, Robert shared the same exact photo for his Instagram followers while again praising his wife for being so brave and flying solo on the long journey.

-“There are all sorts of heroes,” he wrote with the post.
 “Shout out to my amazing wife who is a superhero — flying by herself to Australia for 15 hours with (not even) 1 year old twins!
 Love you babe — you have far more courage and patience than me!”

 Shortly after, the pair welcomed their first children together — twins Haven and Hudson.
 The twins were the first kiddos for Kym but Robert has three children from a previous marriage.

-It’s safe to say that Kym and Robert are perfect examples of a what marriage should be like.
+It’s safe to say that Kym and Robert are perfect examples of what marriage should be like.